Saving money is a great first step to turning your finances around.

 Energy and utility costs are often seen as a necessity in our current lifestyles.
 The amount of your energy and utility bills doesn’t have to be as high as it likely is though.

 Use these tips to make your energy and other utility use much more efficient to save some money over the long run.

 Joe Saul-Sehy from Stacking Benjamins loves budget billing.
 Here’s what he has to say about it.

 “For me, the key to a successful budget has always been about knowing how much money I can save.
 If I have to leave extra money in the checkbook for “just in case” items, less gets saved.
 So, any time I can level expenses for the month, I’ll do it.”

 “Signing up for a budget billing program is a no-brainer, as is a weekly budget for groceries and allowances for extras.
-Less surprises in my weekly budget means I can safely dedicate more toward the savings account.”
+Fewer surprises in my weekly budget mean I can safely dedicate more toward the savings account.”

 If you want to learn more about budget billing, check out our post about that answers the question should you use budget billing for your utility bills?